The Public-Private Partnership Law Review: Thailand

 - to give opinions or advice to, or lay down practices for, agencies in connection with the execution of the law; and

 - to report problems and obstacles with regard to the execution of the law to the Committee.

 iv General requirements for PPP contracts

-In general, PPP contracts must conform to the framework of the New PPP Act and the requirements of the Notification of the Office regarding the Invitation to Bid, the Request for Proposal and the Core Contract Terms for Public-Private Partnership Contracts BE 2563 (2020).
-A draft PPP contract must contain the standard contract terms for investment contracts as prescribed by such notification with the approval of the Committee.
-Generally, PPP contracts must at least contain the following clauses:
+In general, PPP contracts must conform to the framework of the New PPP Act and the requirements of the Notification of the Office regarding the Invitation to Bid, the Request for Proposal and the Core Contract Terms for Public–Private Partnership Contracts BE 2563 (2020).
+A draft PPP contract must contain the standard contract terms for investment contracts as prescribed by this notification.
+Generally, PPP contracts must contain at least the following clauses:

-- the background, objective and scope of a project;
+- the background, objective and scope of the project;

 - the hierarchy of documents under the PPP contract;